fyrebirdd/485-cuda-demo/README.md

 $ cd cmake-build
 $ cmake ..
 ```
-This will generate the solution file for visual studio in which you can then build the solution.
+This will generate the sln/make file which you can then use to build the solution.

 ## Generating Tests
 ```